-Molecules can contain multiple layers of hierarchy, however all the atoms share the same molecule ID.
+If you want to build large molecules using smaller pieces as building-blocks moltemplate has a way to allow all the the atoms to share the same molecule-ID.
 To refer to the ID of the molecule to which you belong, use "\$mol:...".
-(If none of the molecules which instantiate the current molecule define a variable in the \$mol category, then a new local \$mol variable will be created automatically.
+(If none of the molecule-objects which instantiate the current molecule-object define a variable in the \$mol category, then a new local \$mol variable will be created automatically.)
+This means that the second column of each line of the "Data Atoms" section should contain "\$mol:..." (assuming "atom_style full" or "molecular" is used).